sinnaj-r/homebridge-simple-http/README.md

 ```

 ## ToDo

-- publish to npm
-- improve TypeScript Typings
+*   improve TypeScript Typings
-- improve code readability
+*   improve code readability
-- migrate to a platform instead of a single accessory
+*   migrate to a platform instead of a single accessory
-- support other HomeKit-Accessories then 'Switch'
+*   support other HomeKit-Accessories then 'Switch'